Kalighat Milan Sangha FC: Present years

 They secured a place in the Calcutta Premier Division for the first time in 2009.
 Winning the 2011 edition of the All Airlines Gold Cup was the club's biggest achievement.

 In January 2012, it was officially certified by the All India Football Federation to participate in the I-League 2nd Division, and reached to the final round.
 They also participated in the 2013 I-League 2nd Division.
 In 2014 Sikkim Gold Cup, Kalighat Milan Sangha reached the semi-final but lost 1–0 to Manang Marshyangdi of Nepal at the end.
-They also participated in the 2014 I-League 2nd Division and moved to the Final Round, finishing third with 14 points in 8 matches.
+They also participated in the 2014 I-League 2nd Division and moved to the final round, finishing third with 14 points in 8 matches.
+Later in 2018, the club reached semi-finals of Darjeeling Gold Cup.
 They participated in 2020 IFA Shield, reaching the quarter-finals.

 Besides football, the club has joined the fight against COVID-19 pandemic in West Bengal from May 2021 by providing free vaccinations to people.
 In July 2022, they participated in Naihati Gold Cup.
 After its relegation to the Premier Division B in 2021, Kalighat MS gained its promotion to Premier Division A after winning the 2022 season.

+In June 2023, the Indian Football Association (IFA) announced merger of both the Premier Division A and B of the Calcutta Football League, ahead of its 125th edition, in which Kalighat MS was allowed to compete in Group I. In November 2024, the club took part in the 40th edition of the Sikkim Gold Cup.